 To make it easy for students to view their grades, there are settings you can use to control the appearance of the Gradebook.
 This can be done in the Setup Wizard or in the settings for Org Unit Display Options.
 Here you can choose whether students view their grades in the points or percentage system, or you can choose your own unique Grading Scheme.
 If you choose to enable the Automatically Release Grades option, the assessment items you grade will automatically release to students, helping learners quickly keep track of how they’re performing.

-You should always use professional judgment when automatically releasing final class grades to students.
+You should always use professional judgement when automatically releasing final class grades to students.
 This is especially true in situations where a student has missed assessments but they’ve otherwise performed well along their learning journey.
 In these instances, you can choose to modify or adjust final grades before they’re released to learners by using the Adjusted

 Final Grades option in the Setup Wizard.